 Allwest Reticulation has years of experience and proven quality in Perth reticulation installations to provide you with the best possible solutions!

 On the other hand, some smart controllers will read and alert you to amperage anomalies.
-These controllers connect into your WIFI and you can operate them from your smart phone from anywhere in the world.
+These controllers connect into your WIFI and you can operate them from your smartphone from anywhere in the world.
 They can talk to local weather stations and adjust their watering behaviour accordingly.
-And if you’re big into micro-management (or delegating it) you can put in a flow meter.
-You can then attach it to the controller and have it alert you (or us) in the case of a watering peculiarity coming up.
+You can put in a flow meter, attach it to the controller and have it alert you (or us) in the case of a watering peculiarity coming up.
 They read such problems as broken lines or sprinklers causing more water to flow through on that station than normal.

-Spectrums win here most of the time, they are movable, you can turn them off, and they allow a healthy flow of water through them so they don’t tend to mist as easily as micro jets.
+Spectrums are a great option being movable and you can turn them off, and they allow a healthy flow of water through them so they don’t tend to mist as easily as micro jets.
 They are not all created equal though, some brands are definitively better than others and by quite a margin ie. they get blocked by air and the heads blow off, buyer beware.

-Water Supply – From Below Ground or From the Sky
+Water Supply – Scheme or Bore

 The price varies depending on depth and ground water type but it is worth while to consider as the garden can use 50% of your houses water consumption.
 One of my customers measured it out to closer to 95% – he was particularly waterwise in the home.
 You can do some quick math with that – for example, a house with 35 liters per minute, 4 grass stations at 10 minutes and 3 garden bed stations at the same will use 2800 liters per cycle, twice a week, so 5600 liters per week or 67,300 liters in 3 months of full use.

 There are so many types of pumps and screens and constructions, that we should discuss on site.